 - At this point, your example.dreamhosters.com site should be an exact copy of example.com.
 You can now install and test anything you like.

-- When you've got your example.dreamhosters.com site set up exactly how you would like, it's time to migrate that data back to your live website at example.com.
+- When you've got your example.dreamhosters.com site set up exactly how you would like, it's time to move that data back to your live website at example.com.

-To migrate your staged site back to your live site, you can just repeat the step you previously took to copy the site:
+To move your staged site back to your live site, you can just repeat the step you previously took to copy the site:

 The article above will show you how to import the data back into your live website and change the URLs in the database.